rchadh/api-analyzer/README.md

 ---

-## What is Meridian?
+## What it Does?

-Meridian is an AI-powered tool that analyzes meeting transcripts between business stakeholders and API designers, and automatically extracts:
+This is an AI-powered tool that analyzes meeting transcripts between business stakeholders and API designers, and automatically extracts:

 - **REST API Endpoints** — HTTP methods, paths, and parameters
 - **Business Rules** — validation constraints and domain logic